cassiatorczon/cis1904-spring25/week01/homework/instructions.md

     Otherwise, problems often go away if you go to the command palette and run "Haskell: Restart Haskell LSP Server" or "Developer: Reload Window."

+7. If Exercise 1 does not work, make sure that the installation location is in PATH.
+There are various ways to view your PATH variable depending on machine; on Linux or MacOS, you can run `echo $PATH` in your terminal; on Windows, you can run `echo %PATH%`, and some machines also have a GUI for environment variables.

 7. If Exercise 2 does not work, try the following.
 Run